-2020-2021 57 Galena Park I.S.D.
-EMPLOYEE HANDBOOK RECEIPT ACKNOWLEDGMENT
+2022-2023 Galena Park ISD EMPLOYEE HANDBOOK RECEIPT ACKNOWLEDGMENT

-Employee

-Campus/Department \\\\\

-I hereby acknowledge receipt of the electronic access to and or receipt of the Galena Park I.S.D.
-2020-2021 Employee Handbook.
-I agree to abide by the rules and instructions governing employment in Galena Park I.S.D.
-My signature verifies that I have read and understand the aforementioned requirements.

-The purpose of this handbook is to provide information that will help with questions and pave the way for a successful year.
-Not all District policies and procedures are included.
-The information in this handbook is subject to change as situations warrant, and I understand that changes in the policies may supersede, modify, or eliminate District policies summarized in this booklet.
-I accept responsibility for keeping informed of these changes.
-I hereby acknowledge that I may access Board policies regarding employment as required under the Educational Code 21.204(d) and the Board policies regarding student discipline as required under Education Code 37.018 by visiting the District's website.

-This handbook is neither a contract nor a substitute for the official District policy manual.
-Rather, it is a guide to, and a brief explanation of, District policies.
-District policies and procedures can change at any time.
-For more information, employees may confer with their supervisor, call the appropriate District office, or refer to District policy on-line.

-I understand that I have an obligation to inform my supervisor or department head of any changes in personal data, such as phone number, address, etc. I also accept responsibility for contacting Human Resource Services if I have any questions or concerns and need further explanation.
+Employee Campus/Department I hereby acknowledge receipt of the electronic access to and or receipt 2022-2023 Employee Handbook.
+I agree to abide by the rules and ment in Galena Park ISD My signature verifies that I have read and tioned requirements. instructions governing employ- The purpose of this handbook is to provide information that will help way for a successful year.
+Not all District policies and procedures a in this handbook is subject to change as situations warrant, and I ur policies may supersede, modify, or eliminate District policies summaresponsibility for keeping informed of these changes.
+I hereby acknowledge a policies regarding employment as required under the Educate Board policies regarding student discipline as required under Educate District's website. re included.
+The information inderstand that changes in the arized in this booklet.
+I accept owledge that I may access ional Code 21.204(d) and the This handbook is neither a contract nor a substitute for the official Dit is a guide to, and a brief explanation of, District policies.
+District policies at any time.
+For more information, employees may confer appropriate District office, or refer to District policy on-line. olicies and procedures can I understand that I have an obligation to inform my supervisor or delin personal data, such as phone number, address, etc. I also acceptuman Resource Services if I have any questions or concerns and t responsibility for contacting Employee Signature: Date:

-Employee Signature:

-Date: